Ways to Give

 A gift of life insurance can be a significant future gift at a very affordable present cost.
 You may not be able to make a significant contribution now, but it is a great way to leverage future tax benefits to make a larger gift than you ever thought possible.

 A donor may provide for a gift to the community in their Will/Bequest.
 There can be considerable tax advantages when charitable gifts are included as part of an estate plan.
 Please talk to your lawyer or professional advisor to simplify the process and maximize tax advantages.
+Read more about providing a gift in your will here.

 A donor may place cash or property in a trust that pays annual income to you (or another beneficiary) for life.
 After your death, the remainder of the trust transfers to the foundation, and is placed in a charitable fund that you have selected.
 You receive income tax benefits the year you establish your trust.